FAQ

 •

-• you received a blood transfusion in Canada in the period January 1, 1986 to July 1, 1990 and as a result contracted HCV;
+• you received a blood transfusion in Canada in the period January 1, 1986 to July 1, 1990 and as a result you were infected with HCV (referred to as a Primarily Infected Person or HCV Infected Person);

 •